taoceanz/silverstripe-instance-shortcodes/README.md

 - Thomas Ocean

-## Issues
+## Issues and improvement

-Feel free to create a pull request, else email do@taocean.io with requests and/or issues.
+If you find an issue, please [log and issue](https://github.com/taoceanz/silverstripe-instance-shortcodes/issues) If you know of a way to improve this extension, please [create a pull request](https://github.com/taoceanz/silverstripe-instance-shortcodes/pulls)